-MTP-QP-Dec2022-Final Examination- Syllabus2016-P17-S2

-- Intrinsic value on the basis of book values of Assets and Liabilities including goodwill; (i) - (ii) Value per share on the basis of dividend yield.

-Normal rate of dividend in the concerned industry is 15%, where as Glorious Ltd. has been paying 20% dividend for the last four years and is expected to maintain it in the next few years; and

-(iii) Value per share on the basis of EPS.

-For the year ended 31st March, 2021 the company has earned ₹1,371 lakh as profit after tax, which can be considered to be normal for the company.
-Average EPS for a fully paid share of ₹10 of a Company in the same industry is ₹2.

-(b) At the beginning of year 1, X Ltd. grants options to 200 employees.
-The share options will vest end of year 3, provided that the employees remain in the entity's employment, and provided that revenues of the company increases by at least at an average of 8 percent per year.
+- (i) Intrinsic value on the basis of book values of Assets and Liabilities including goodwill; - (ii) Value per share on the basis of dividend yield. - Normal rate of dividend in the concerned industry is 15%, where as Glorious Ltd. has been paying 20% dividend for the last four years and is expected to maintain it in the next few years; and - (iii) Value per share on the basis of EPS.
+For the year ended 31st March, 2017 the company has earned ₹1,371 lakh as profit after tax, which can be considered to be normal for the company.
+Average EPS for a fully paid share of ₹10 of a Company in the same industry is ₹2. - (b) At the beginning of year 1, X Ltd. grants options to 200 employees.
+The share options will vest at the end of year 3, provided that the employees remain in the entity's employment, and provided that revenues of the company increases by at least at an average of 8 percent per year.
 If the per cent of increase is 8 percent and above but below 10 per cent per year, each employee will receive 120 share options, if 10 percent and above but below 15 percent each year, each employee will receive 240 share options and if on or above 15 percent, each employee will receive 360 share options.
-On grant date, X Ltd. estimates that the share options have a fair value of and at ₹2,40,000 to Q of Bangalore.
-Assume GST rate 12% in all cases.
-At 40 per option and also estimates that 16 per cent of employees will leave before the end of year 3.

-By the end of year 1, 12 employees have left and the entity still expects that a total of 32 employees will leave by the end of year 3.
+On grant date, X Ltd. estimates that the share options have a fair value of ₹ 40 per option and also estimates that 16 per cent of employees will leave before the end of year 3. - By the end of year 1, 12 employees have left and the entity still expects that a total of 32 employees will leave by the end of year 3.
 In year 1, revenue has increased by 12 per cent and the company expects this rate of increase to continue over the next 2 years.
 By the end of year 2, a further 10 employees have left, bringing the total to 22 to date.
 The entity now expects only 5 more employees will leave during year 3, and therefore expects a total of 27 employees will have left during the three-year period.
 Revenue in year 2 increased by 18 per cent, resulting in an average of 15 per cent over the two years.
 By the end of year 3, a further 8 employees have left.
-The revenue increased by an average of 16 per cent per year in the three year period.

-7. (a) In the month of March, 2021 M of Mumbai purchased goods from C of Chennai costing ₹70,000.
+The revenue increased by an average of 16 per cent per year in the three year period. - 7. (a) In the month of March, 2109 M of Mumbai purchased goods from C of Chennai costing ₹70,000.
 M also purchased goods from B of Mumbai costing ₹1,20,000.
 He paid telephone bill ₹ 6,000.
 He purchased an air cooler for his office for ₹12,000 from a supplier in Pune.
 He paid wages ₹26,000 and sold goods at ₹40,000 to T of Thane and at ₹2,40,000 to Q of Bangalore.
 Assume GST rate 12% in all cases.
-At the beginning of the month the available Input Tax Credit in the hands of M was: IGST ₹2,400; CGST ₹4,800; SGST ₹4,800.
+At the beginning of the month the available Input Tax Credit in the hands of M was: IGST ₹2,400; CGST ₹4,800; SGST ₹ 4,800.

 Pass journal entries.
 [9]